dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 ##### func (*Job) Stop() error

-`Stop` will kill the process by sending a SIGKILL signal to the process via [exec.Cmd.Process.Kill](https://pkg.go.dev/os/exec#Cmd.Process).
+`Stop` will attempt to gracefully shutdown the process by sending a SIGTERM signal to the process via [exec.Cmd.Process.Signal](https://pkg.go.dev/os/exec#Cmd.Process).

-> Note: a future enhancement could be to send a SIGTERM signal first and then a SIGKILL signal after a timeout if the process has not terminated.
-This would allow the process to gracefully shutdown if it can.
+It is expected that `JobExecutorPath` will handle SIGTERM and send SIGTERM to the process it's running (user's command).

-> As part of this, `JobExecutorPath` would need to handle SIGTERM signals and forward them to the user's command.
+If the process (`JobExecutorPath`) has not terminated after 10 seconds, then `Stop` will send a SIGKILL signal to the process via [exec.Cmd.Process.Kill](https://pkg.go.dev/os/exec#Cmd.Process).

-Since the process is PID 1 in the new pid namespace, killing it will kill all other spawned process in the pid namespace.
+Since the process (`JobExecutorPath`) is PID 1 in the new pid namespace, killing it will kill all other spawned process in the pid namespace.

 `Stop` will do nothing if the process has already completed or been killed.